p4535992/foundryvtt-choices-plus/wiki/api.md

 The api is reachable from the variable `game.modules.get('choices-plus').api` or from the socket libary `socketLib` on the variable `game.modules.get('choices-plus').socket` if present and active.

+### The documentation can be out of sync with the API code checkout the code if you want to dig up [API](../../src/scripts/API.js)

 You can find some javascript examples here **=> [macros](./macros/) <=**

 #### showChoices({options}):void ⇒ <code>Promise&lt;void&gt;</code>